thebreakfastfolk/thebreakfastfolk.github.io/venues.md

     email: danparkin1@gmail.com

     calendar: https://www.google.com/calendar/embed?mode=AGENDA&amp;wkst=1&amp;bgcolor=%23FFFFFF&amp;src=fat2macdbf2frk2kbld1p9qj3g@group.calendar.google.com&amp;color=%23B1365F&amp;ctz=Europe%2FLondon"

-    events:

-    announcements: |-
+---

 CHANGE OF VENUE FOR SATURDAY 27TH FEBRUARY
-      <br><br>

 There has been a gas leak at the Trinity Christian Community Centre so the building is closed until further notice.
 So this Saturday the Breakfast Folk session will take place at:

-      <br><br>
-      <strong>St Nicholas Church Hall, Station Road, South Gosforth, NE3 1AN</strong>
+**St Nicholas Church Hall, Station Road, South Gosforth, NE3 1AN**
-      <br><br>

 It's opposite South Gosfoth Metro station and there is parking next to the hall.
 Usual start time at 9.30 a.m. and the hall is booked until 11.30a.m.
----